multixscale/cvmfs-tutorial-hpc-best-practices/docs/cvmfs/flagship-repositories.md

 ## Unpacked containers

-CernVM-FS repositories can be used to provide a more efficient way to access container images, by serving unpacking container images that can be consumed by container runtime like [Apptainer](https://apptainer.org).
+CernVM-FS repositories can be used to provide an efficient way to access container images, by serving unpacking container images that can be consumed by container runtime like [Apptainer](https://apptainer.org).

 Examples include: